qingpeng9802/vscode-common-lisp/CONTRIBUTING.md

 [regex101](https://regex101.com/),
 [Common Lisp HyperSpec](http://www.lispworks.com/documentation/HyperSpec/Front/).

+#### Workflow
 Mastering the TextMate grammars is very difficult.
 If you are a beginner, you can try to start with a small work sample and then work on it incrementally.
 The recommended workflow is:
 1. `git add`
 2. construct a regex and verify the regex in [regex101](https://regex101.com/)
 3. add the regex to the syntax
 4. convert the syntax into `json` and test the syntax in real world

+#### Maintain grammar health
+1. After you modified the grammar, run `npm run bg` to rebuild the grammar.
+2. Then, run `npm run testg` to test the grammar with the fixtures in `syntaxes/test/baselines`.
+    > You may optionally run `npx tsc -p syntaxes/scripts/tsconfig.json` to generate `gen_record.mjs`.
+3. Check if it is the test result you expected.
+Run `npm run diff` to find the differences between the baselines and generated.
+4. If the changes are what you expect, run `npm run accept` to accept the new baselines.

 ### Snippet
 In `./snippets`.